ThaddeusChestnut48/Necronomicon/Weekly Reports/Week_2/Week_3/weekly_report3.md

     * Ctrl + K - delete from cursor to the end of the command line
     * Ctrl + U - delete from cursor to the the start of the command line
     * Ctrl + W - delete from cursor to start of word (i.e. delete backwards one word)
-    * Ctrl + Y - paste word or text that was cut usjing one of the deletion shortcuts (such as the one above) after to cursor
+    * Ctrl + Y - paste word or text that was cut using one of the deletion shortcuts (such as the one above) after to cursor
   * List basic commands and their usage
     * date 0 displays the current time and date
     * cal - displays a claendar of the current month